randa-mu/loops-2025-onlyswaps-workshop/README.md

 # ONLYswaps hacker house workshop

 In this workshop, you're going to build a simple smart contract that will move an ERC20 token, RUSD, from Base Sepolia to AVAX fuji.
-It will use the ONLYswaps protocol, built on top of the [dcipher network](https://x.com/dciphernetwork) to execute, fulfil and verify the swap.
+It will use the [ONLYswaps protocol](https://onlyswaps.dcipher.network), built on top of the [dcipher network](https://x.com/dciphernetwork) to execute, fulfil and verify the swap.

 ## Setup
 First, you will need to install the following packages:
 - [foundry](https://getfoundry.sh/)

 ## Build the project
+1. Clone the repository by running:
+    `git clone git@github.com:randa-mu/loops-2025-onlyswaps-workshop.git`

+2. Enter the directory by running:
+    `cd loops-2025-onlyswaps-workshop`

-1. Install the dependencies by running:
+3. Install the dependencies by running:
     `forge soldeer install --recursive-deps`

-2. Ensure the stub project builds by running `forge build`.
+4. Ensure the stub project builds by running `forge build`.
     You can re-run this any time you make changes to ensure they work.

 ## Preparing your wallet
 1. **(Optional but recommended) Create a new wallet**